 C5.1 Within programmes and modules certain elements of learning may be described as 'core' in terms of providing fundamental knowledge, skills or understanding that students must acquire to achieve successfully the required learning outcomes of the programme, subject or module.
 The acquisition of these core elements of learning is demonstrated by a pass in assessments, or individual elements of assessment (see F5.7).

-C5.2 Programmes leading to a professional qualification or professions-based (e.g. Apprenticeships) may include qualificatory professional components which are not credit-rated nor do they carry an academic grade.
+C5.2 Programmes leading to a professional qualification or professionsbased (e.g. Apprenticeships) may include qualificatory professional components which are not credit-rated nor do they carry an academic grade.
 Such components will not contribute to any award classification but must be completed satisfactorily and assessed on a pass/fail basis in order for the professional element to be awarded.

-C6 Accreditation of Prior Learning (APL)
+C6 Recognition of Prior Learning (RPL)

-The regulations that follow should be read in conjunction with the Procedures for the Award of Credit for Prior Learning (Appendix 6 of the University's academic procedures and processes).
+The regulations that follow should be read in conjunction with the Procedures for the Recognition of Prior Learning (Appendix 6).

-C6.1 Credit for Certificated (APCL) and Experiential (APEL) Learning Accreditation of Prior Learning permits credit to be given for both certificated learning (APCL - learning/qualification already certificated) and experiential learning (APEL - from life/work experience).
-The student must be able to demonstrate that the prior learning to be accredited is equivalent to/at the standard of learning required as part of the intended programme of study in respect of skills, subject knowledge, understanding and professional competences as appropriate.
+C6.1 Credit for Certificated and Experiential Learning

+Recognition of Prior Learning permits credit to be given for both certificated learning (learning/qualification already certificated) and experiential learning (from life/work experience).
+The student must be able to demonstrate that the prior learning to be accredited is equivalent to/at the standard of learning required as part of the intended module/programme of study in respect of skills, subject knowledge, understanding and professional competences as appropriate.
 Credit judged equivalent may be general or specific.